ncyxie/Password-Generator/README.md

 # Password-Generator
 A simple C# Console (.NET Core) based random password generator.

-Project will get updated within time, but not that often.
+**And yes, project will get updated within time, but not that often.**